 Certificate in Online Counselling (65 hours)

-I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical code practice.
+I am a member of the British Association for Counselling and Psychotherapy (BACP) and the Association of Christian Counsellors (ACC) and adhere to their ethical codes.

 Counselling can be very helpful as a way of exploring current problems, past issues or both.
 It offers a safe, confidential space with uninterrupted time dedicated for you to talk through your concerns.
 Professional therapists are trained to listen attentively and non-judgementally, offering helpful observations and feedback without telling clients what to do.
 Depending on the type of counselling you are having, thoughts, emotions and behaviours will be explored to help you find your own solutions.
 Counselling can also give you skills to help you cope with situations that you cannot change.